A Kontsevich integral of order 1: Relation to Vassiliev -cocycles

-To understand the equations coming from the generators of $\Dm{2}$ with a $3$-edge tree, we restrict our attention to $16$ such $V^2$-diagrams that differ only by the way their tree's vertices are connected.
+We show here how the $16$T and $28$T relations arise from Vassiliev's linear maps.
+The key parts of the matrices are displayed in Appendix~\ref{Appen:3}.
+To understand the equations coming from the generators of $\Dm{2}$ with a $3$-edge tree, we restrict our attention to $16$ such $V^2$-diagrams that differ only by the way their trees' vertices are connected.
 The corresponding submatrix of $\Psi$ has: \begin{itemize} \item $16$ rows, one for each diagram from Figure~\ref{pic:spantrees}; \item $15$ columns (say, on the left) corresponding to generators of $\Dmt{2}$; \item $72$ columns (on the right) corresponding to $V$-diagrams. \end{itemize}

 Denote this $16\!\times\!87$ matrix by $M$ and its $16\!\times\!15$ left submatrix by $M_1$.
 First we observe that $M_1$ has rank $10$.
-It means that there are six independent ways to combine the rows of $M$ so as to end up with $15$ zeroes on the left.
-Denote by $M_2$ the $6\!\times \!72$ matrix on the right of these zeroes: it is the list of all $6$ equations that has to satisfy the $\Dm{1}$-part of any element of $\Ker M$.
+This means that there are six independent ways to combine the rows of $M$ so as to end up with $15$ zeroes on the left.
+Denote by $M_2$ the $6\!\times \!72$ matrix on the right of these zeroes: it is the list of all $6$ equations that must be satisfied by the $\Dm{1}$-part of any element of $\Ker M$.
 It is now a general fact that we have a decomposition